storywr/fantasy-stats/README.md

 The App is also mobile responsive so be sure to try it out on your mobile devices.

-The UI utilizes Material UI and Styled Components
+The UI utilizes Material UI and Styled Components.